-There are some items that are just worth it to get for really cheap, and it’s just not worth spending any money one.
+There are some things that are worth spending a bit more on to get quality, but not everything is worth spending money on.

 First Dates

-Someone responded, “First dates.
-Your ability to interact is worth more than how fancy a dinner you can pay for.”
+Your ability to connect with someone is worth far more than how fancy a dinner you can pay for.

 Caskets